desiderati/commons/README.md

 #### [2.2.2] - 2020-03-31
 - **ResponseExceptionDTOHttpMessageConverter** must always return an "application/json".
-  It will ensure when the controller throws an exception, even if the response content-type is different than "application/json", the response entity will be configured to return an "application/json" content type.
+  It will ensure when the controller throws an exception, even if the response content-type is different from "application/json", the response entity will be configured to return an "application/json" content type.

 #### [2.2.1] - 2020-03-30
 - Support to Apollo GraphQL.